SCIInstitute/ShapeWorks/Documentation/Install/Mac_README.md

 ```
 $ cd Examples/Python
-$ python3 RunUseCase.py --use_case [insert name of use case here]
+$ python RunUseCase.py --use_case [insert name of use case here]
 ```

 - For names for the use cases that are currently release, run:

 ```
-$ python3 RunUseCase.py --help
+$ python RunUseCase.py --help
 ```

 - More information about running use cases can be found [here](../UseCases/UseCases.md#running-the-use-cases).